juliendargelos/connect-autoreload/README.md

 ## Installation

-`npm install @juliendargelos/connect-autoreload`, or add connected-autoreload to your package.json.
+`yarn add @juliendargelos/connect-autoreload`, or `npm install @juliendargelos/connect-autoreload`, or add connected-autoreload to your package.json.

 ## Setup